Article 1

 The Editorial Board consists of:

-Members of the Editorial Board are scientific and teaching staff from the Republic of Croatia (domestic Editorial Board members) and scientists from abroad (international Editorial Board members).
+Members of the Editorial Board are scientists and academic staff from the Republic of Croatia (domestic Editorial Board members) and scientists from abroad (international Editorial Board members).

-The Editor-in-Chief and the President of the Editorial Board together constitute the Managing Board.
+The Editor-in-Chief and the President of the Editorial Board constitute the Managing Board.

 Article 8